Imtra product expert Prentice Weathers answers common questions that highlight the differences between fin and gyroscopic stabilization.

 Most owners want to reduce the motion that makes people seasick on their boat, and many have heard about stabilization systems provided by fin stabilizers and gyros.
 But which is better?
 And specifically, how do advanced curved-fin systems like Side-Power Vector Fins match up with the most popular gyro systems?
 Let’s start with the basics and go from there.

-What are the six degrees of freedom of a ship?
+What are the six degrees of freedom of a boat?

 There are six motions a boat can make and some are more likely than others to make people seasick.
 Imagine drawing a line down the middle of the boat from bow to stern and another line from side to side, and finally a third line straight up from the center of the boat.
 The boat can move up and down, side to side, and forward and aft in the direction of each axis.
 It can also swing or rotate on each axis.
 Two motions per axis equals six motions total: surge, roll, pitch, sway, heave, and yaw.

-Which ship motions most commonly make people seasick?
+Which boat motions most commonly make people seasick?

 While all the above boat motions can cause seasickness, roll is the most significant factor in terms of motion sickness, which probably won’t surprise anyone who’s spent much time in a boat.
 Another big factor is sway, the side-to-side motion.
 You don’t notice sway so much; it can be subtle, but it can really affect people.
 It’s not so much the degree of motion—how many degrees the boat rolls or how many feet (or meters) it moves in sway— that affects seasickness, but the combination of angle, frequency and acceleration of that movement.
 If you can reduce the degree and acceleration of the roll, you can go a long way towards reducing the incidence of seasickness.